kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Store VC
-Stores a verifiable credential related to a holder's DID.
-This function is invoked by the issuer within the vc_issuance_contract smart contract.
+Stores a verifiable credential into a vault given the recipient DID.
+The admin account is the only party authorized to invoke this function.

+A contract error will be triggered if:

+- Issuer is not registered.
+- Issuer is registered but revoked.
+- Vault is not registered.
+- Vault is registered but revoked.

 ```rust
 fn store_vc(